Kimserey/BlogArchive/20170128_authentication_websharper_jwt.md

     Convert.ToBase64String(hashedPassword)
 ```

-For the verify function, as a first step we can verify if the length of the password is the same as the one we use by converting back the hashedPassword to bytes and comparing it with the hash size.
+For the `verify` function, as a first step we can verify if the length of the password is the same as the one we use by converting back the `hashedPassword` to bytes and comparing it with the hash size.
 If it is different we can fail quickly.
-If it is the same we need to extract the salt and iterations from the hash and then instantiate PBKDF2 given the provided password with salt and iterations and compare the result with the actual key from the hash.
-We do a byte by byte comparaison if both byte sequences are identical, the password is valid.
+If it is the same we need to extract the `salt` and `iterations` from the `hash` and then instantiate `PBKDF2` given the provided password with `salt` and `iterations` and compare the result with the actual `key` from the `hash`.
+We do a byte by byte comparaison if both byte sequences are identical the password is valid.

 ```
 // verify password with 10k iterations